-19. A full-time student starts the e year of instance in October 2017 7 intending to study 8 modules, all having exams in June 2018 .
-The student turns up to the final exam for all modules in June.
+- 19. A full-time student starts the year of course in October 2017 intending to study 8 modules, all having exams in June 2018.
+The student turns up to the final exam for all modules in June. - a) Completion b) non-completion c) unknown a) Completion the student completed all intended modules. - 20.

-c) unknown

-b) non-completion

-- a) Completion the student completed all intended modules. - 20.
 As above, but in one module the student did not attend the final exam in June 2018.
 For this module, it is impossible to pass without taking the final exam.
-They intend to take the exam at the next opportunity in September 2018. - a) Completion b) non-completion c) unknown - c) Unknown the student could still complete the final module within 13 months.
-To be counted as a completion, a student must complete all the modules they intended to complete in the year of instance.
-They must do this within 13 calendar months of the start of the year of instance, i.e. within 13 calendar months of the anniversary of their commencement date, which defines the start of the year of instance. - 21.
-As above, but in one module the student did not attend the final exam in June 2018.
+They intend to take the exam at the next opportunity in September 2018.

+a) Completion b) non-completion c) unknown c) unknown - the student could still complete the final module within 13 months.
+To be counted as a completion, a student must complete all the modules they intended to complete in the year of course.
+They must do this within 13 calendar months of the start of the year of course, i.e. within 13 calendar months of the anniversary of their commencement date, which defines the start of the year of course.

+21. As above, but in one module the student did not attend the final exam in June 2018.
 Final assessment for this module only takes place in June each year.
-They plan to take the exam at the next opportunity in June 2019. - a) Completion b) non-completion c) unknown - b) Non-completion the student did not complete all intended modules within 13 months.
+They plan to take the exam at the next opportunity in June 2019.

+a) Completion b) non-completion c) unknown b) Non-completion - the student did not complete all intended modules within 13 months.

-- 22. A student completes their study intentions for the first year of a three-year degree, by completing the modules and undergoing assessment.
-They then withdraw from the degree and do not return to the higher education provider. - a) Completion
+22. A student completes their study intentions for the first year of a three-year degree, by completing the modules and undergoing assessment.
+They then withdraw from the degree and do not return to the higher education provider.

-- b) non-completion

-- c) unknown

-- a) Completion the student did complete all intended modules within 13 months, even if they don't continue to the following year.
+a) Completion b) non-completion c) unknown a) Completion - the student did complete all intended modules within 13 months, even if they don't continue to the following year.
+OfS HEIFES18A Seminar; funding rules and definitions quiz